Leg Lengthening Surgery Costs by Doctor, Country & More (Full Guide)

 Healthcare in the USA is top-notch, and the prices reflect that too.
 Doctors such as Dror Paley and Rozbruch are essentially household names in the limb lengthening world, and their prices are a testament to their reputation.
 Patients looking to have the surgery done in the USA will pay anywhere from $97,500 to $280,000 for STRYDE and PRECICE nails.

-Many patients online have reported going to Singapore for cosmetic limb lengthening with varying results.
-One of the more popular surgeons there is Dr. Sarbjit Singh, who primarily uses PRECICE & STRYDE nails.
+Many patients online have reported going to Singapore to save on cosmetic limb lengthening costs with varying results.
+One of the more popular surgeons in Singapore is Dr. Sarbjit Singh, who primarily uses PRECICE & STRYDE nails.
 Height surgery in Singapore usually costs $50,000+.

 France is known for having a robust healthcare system, and one of the more mentioned doctors there is Dr. Jean-Marc Guichet.
 You can expect to pay approximately $12,000 – $30,000+ for stature lengthening in France using the PRECICE or GUICHET nail.